SavvinaDaniil/BiasInBookRecommendationSurvey/search_term_2/Notes.md

 - [x] Update to only include keeps in a new file
 - [x] Keep libraries in their own file

 Now let's collect all technical yes's!
+DONE!
+Both yes and keeps.
+51 yes, 39 keep!!!
+Woo hooooooooo

+I will follow up tomorrow with the following:

 Format for analysis:
 1. Book data used